 - You will hear from us shortly to arrange an appointment with a Student Funding Adviser or to notify you of any further documentation required.

-- Please note that to be eligible for an award from the Access to Learning Fund you must have taken out your full entitlement to student loans and grants (if eligible).
+- Please note that to be eligible for an award from the Warwick Hardship Fund you must have taken out your full entitlement to student loans and grants (if eligible).
 Applications cannot be considered from students who have completed, permanently withdrawn from, or abandoned their course.

 If you have been recommended a computer as part of your assessment for Disabled Students' Allowance (DSA), you will be required to pay £200 towards the purchase.
 You may be eligible for financial assistance to help with this cost.
 For details, please see the Disability Services Disabled Students' Allowance page.

-You can reapply to the Access to Learning Fund during the same academic year provided you are still fully registered on your course.
+You can reapply to the Warwick Hardship Fund during the same academic year provided you are still fully registered on your course.

 - If your circumstances have changed since your original application (for example, a change in marital status, number of dependants or a change in household income/expenditure) please complete a new Hardship Fund Application Form .

-In both cases, you will need to provide relevant documentary evidence and bank statements for the last 3 months.
-Once we have received your form and documents you will be asked to attend another brief appointment with a Student Funding Adviser and you will be notified of the outcome of your re-application as above.
+In both cases, you will need to provide photocopies or scanned copies of the relevant documentary evidence and bank statements for the last 3 months.
+Once we have received your form and documents you will be asked to attend another brief appointment with a Student Funding Adviser and you will be notified of the outcome of your re-application as above.***

-If you have any questions related to the Access to Learning Fund, the application process or Student Funding in general, please do not hesitate to contact the Student Funding team on firstname.lastname@example.org, or by telephone on 024 7615 0096.
+If you have any questions related to the Warwick Hardship Fund, the application process or Student Funding in general, please do not hesitate to contact the Student Funding team on email@example.com, or by telephone on 024 7615 0096.
+Please note that you are currently likely to receive a quicker response via email whilst the Student Funding Office is closed due to the ongoing Covid-19 pandemic.